Hansmu/udemy-aws/Readme.md

 for failover.
 That is, you can move that private IPv4 over to another EC2 instances so that the system would start using that instead of the failing one.
 * They're bound to specific availability zones.

+<h2> Scalability & High Availability </h2>

+* Scalability means that an application / system can handle greater loads by adapting.
+* There are two kinds of scalability:
+    * Vertical scalability - increasing the size of the instance.
+For example running on t2.micro and then changing to t2.large.RDS, ElastiCache are services that can scale vertically.
+There's a hardware limit how much you can vertically scale.
+Common for a non-distributed system, ex. database.
+    * Horizontal scalability (=elasticity) - increasing the number of instances / systems for your application.
+Used for distributed systems.
+Common for web applications / modern applications.
+* Scalability is linked but different to High Availability.
+* High availability means running your application / system in at least 2 data centers (= Availability Zones).
+The goal is to survive a data center loss.